radinformatics/mirc-ctp-docker/README.md

-# Singularity Builder
+# CTp Builder

-This is a [packer](https://www.packer.io/docs/command-line/build.html) configuration to generate build instances (images) on different cloud platforms.
+This will eventually be a [packer](https://www.packer.io/docs/command-line/build.html) configuration to generate build instances (images) on different cloud platforms for MIRC-CTP.
 I am just in the process of testing!

 	packer build builder.json